ikea-lisp-code/firemix/diodberg/README.md

   sudo make install" work for development version at http://downloads.sourceforge.net/liblo/liblo-0.26.tar.gz , followed by "sudo pip install pyliblo".
 Also profilehoooks: "sudo pip installprofilehooks".

+* To run firemix with a routes, the following command line should work:

+         python firemix.py test_september_2013.txt --playlist default1 --route_layer test_september_2013.txt-routes --route_playlist default2

+  provided that you have the test_september_2013.txt.json in data/scenes/ and test_september_2013.txt-routes.json in data/routes/.
+The default (RGB) color for a route is red.